Union Labor Party (California)

 The Union Labor Party was a San Francisco, California working class political party of the first decade of the 20th century.
-The organization, which endorsed the doctrine of nativism, rose to prominence in both the labor movement and urban politics in the years after 1901, electing its nominee as Mayor of San Francisco in 1901, 1903, 1905, and 1909.
+The organization, which endorsed the doctrine of nativism, was a powerful force in city politics and the labor movement, electing its nominee as Mayor of San Francisco in 1901, 1903, 1905, and 1909.

 Organizational history

 Background

 Workers on the San Francisco waterfront in 1901.

 During the first decade of the 20th century, employers across America made effective use of judicial injunctions to prohibit trade unions from engaging in strikes to win recognition for themselves and wage-and-hour gains for their members.
 This so-called "open shop drive" put organized labor, concentrated in an array of local and international craft unions joined under the umbrella of the American Federation of Labor, on the defensive.

 In San Francisco, one of the most heavily unionized cities in the country, matters came to a head in the summer of 1901 when a local employers' association, the Draymen's Association, locked out the city's unionized teamsters on July 21.
 The lockout spread to the entire waterfront, which saw the city's transportation essentially shut down.

 Strikebreakers were imported by the employers, who were met by force, leading to calls by the employers for police assistance.
 In February 1901, when police were deployed by the Chief of Police, the city's 14 maritime unions joined together as the City Front Federation (which included: the Sailors' Union of the Pacific, the longshoremen's union and the Teamsters' Local Union 85) and voted to initiate a mass sympathy strike in support of the locked out teamsters, rather than see the teamsters' union crushed.
 Some 16,000 longshoremen, clerks, packers, and warehouse workers joined the work stoppage on July 30, thereby increasing the volatility of the situation.

 San Francisco's Democratic mayor, James D. Phelan, who had been elected thanks in large measure to the support of organized labor, sided with the employers in the battle and gave the Chief of Police authorization to smash the strike.
 Extreme violence followed, in which picketing workers were clubbed and even shot, resulting in 5 deaths and 336 reported cases of assault.
 Hundreds more strikers were arrested.

 The perceived "treachery" of Mayor Phelan caused San Francisco's organized labor movement to rethink its previous strategy of attempting to elect and influence its "friends" in the Democratic and Republican parties.
 Instead, the unions sought an independent political organization to elect their own people to positions of power so that the violence of the state would not be turned against them in a future replay of the strike of 1901.

 The Union Labor Party was the result of this change of perspective.